mugak1/dinify_backend_handover/README.md

 - Knowledge of Python, Django, and REST APIs is required.
 - If you know django, then you know what to do.

-# code organisation | overview of directories
+# Code organisation | overview of directories
 The directory organisation builds on top of django's default directory structure.
 The overall structure is as follows:
 ```
 xxx_app